MaterializeInc/materialize/doc/user/content/ops/network-security/ssh-tunnel.md

     ssh -L 9092:kafka-broker:9092 <SSH_BASTION_USER>@<SSH_BASTION_HOST>
     ```

+    Once you have successfully created the tunnel, verify that you can connect to the Kafka broker or PostgreSQL instance via the tunnel:

+    ```bash
+    telnet localhost 9092
+    ```

+    If the connection is successful, you can proceed to the next step.

-    If you are unable to start the tunnel, enable `AllowTcpForwarding` and `PermitTunnel` in the SSH config file.
+    If you are unable to connect using the `telnet` command, you will have to enable `AllowTcpForwarding` and `PermitTunnel` in the SSH config file.
     On your SSH bastion host, open the SSH config file (usually located at `/etc/ssh/sshd_config`) using a text editor:

     ```bash